BioJulia/BufIO.jl/docs/src/readers.md

 # `AbstractBufReader`
 ## Core, low-level interface
 The core interface of an `io::AbstractBufReader` consists of three functions, that are to be used together:
-* `get_buffer(io)` returns the internal buffer with data to read.
-You read from the io by copying from the returned buffer
+* `get_buffer(io)` returns a view into the internal buffer with data ready to read.
+You read from the io by copying.
-* `fill_buffer(io)` attempts to append more bytes to the internal buffer
+* `fill_buffer(io)` attempts to append more bytes to the buffer returned by future calls to `get_buffer`
-* `consume(io, n::Int)` removes the first `n` bytes of the internal buffer
+* `consume(io, n::Int)` removes the first `n` bytes of the buffer

-While lots of higher-level convenience functions are also defined, all those ultimately rely on these three core functions.
+While lots of higher-level convenience functions are also defined, nearly all functionality is defined in terms of these three core functions.
 See the docstrings of these functions for details and edge cases.

 Let's see two use cases to demonstrate how this core interface is used.